So Houzz Gave You An Award

 When you post something on your Facebook page keep in mind that few people actually see it.
 Facebook is no longer showing many company page posts.
 However, they tend to show posts that get more comments, especially when people comment “congrats” or “congratulations.”
 Facebook takes these words as indicators that the post is more interesting, timely, and relevant than the typical post.
 So, take advantage of this by posting the award on Facebook.
 Don’t, however, forget to post an image along with the award, as people tend to overlook posts that don’t have related images.

 The ideal strategy for this would be to post a press release or blog post to your site that is rich in images on the projects you’ve done in 2014.
 Then you post the url of this page in your Facebook post.
 When the thumbnail auto-generates you’ll want to replace the default image by scrolling over it and clicking on “upload image.”

 The image that you upload should have your most stunning image of the year along with a Best of Houzz badge image in the bottom right corner.
 Or, simply add a little trophy to the side of the image and say something like “2015 Award Winning Design.”
 This all needs to be done in graphic design software like Photoshop.
-If you don’t have it, try the free online version of Sumo Paint.
+If you don’t have it, try the free and easy to use online software Canva.

 For example, one of my clients posted this image to their blog post on winning a Houzz award:

 Notice that they added the “best of” awards to the main image in a tasteful way, that doesn’t diminish the look of the room.

 Make sure that you have compelling copy in your post, as well as the title of the url and the description of it.
 Each Facebook post has three opportunities to write/modify the copy, and you should always do all three.